 One copy of all evidence to be considered during your VAB hearing must be submitted to the Property Appraiser at least 15 days prior to your scheduled hearing date.
 If you do not submit your evidence timely, your evidence may not be considered at the hearing.
 The Clerk's office will not forward evidence received in our office to the Property Appraiser's office.

-The Value Adjustment Board will be holding the final VAB meeting on March 31, 2017 at 11:30 a.m. in the Main Board Room at the Neil Combee Administration Building, 330 West Church Street, Bartow, FL 33830
+The Value Adjustment Board will be holding their VAB Organizational Meeting on September 26, 2017 at 10:00 a.m. in the Main Board Room at the Neil Combee Administration Building, 330 West Church Street, Bartow, FL 33830

 Click here to submit an online petition.